Mycenaean/Nuclear-Framework/Nuclear.Channels/README.md

 ## ChannelBase class

-If you want to have access to all global services , request context and messaging service your channel class can inherit from ChannelBase abstract class
+If you want to have access to all global services , request context and messaging service your channel class can inherit from ChannelBase class

 ```c#
 public abstract class ChannelBase